-The white chocolate chips, however, just add that special little something.
-They are like pops of creamy goodness amidst the luscious dark chocolate fudge, rounding out the kick of the chipotle… kind of like puffy white clouds bringing moments of cool shade on a hot summer day.
+For what it is worth, however, the white chocolate chips just add that special little something.
+They are like pops of creamy goodness amidst this luscious dark chocolate fudge, rounding out the kick of the chipotle… kind of like puffy white clouds bringing moments of cool shade on a hot summer day.

 Double Chocolate Chipotle Fudge

 - ½ tsp chipotle in adobo sauce pureed

 - ½ tsp

 - 1 cup white chocolate chips plus more for sprinkling